-Total net change in fund balance - governmental funds \$ 486,677 Capital outlays are reported in governmental funds as expenditures.
-However, in the Statement of Act the cost of those assets is allocated over their estimated useful lives as depreciation expense. tivities, . \$ 1,455,437 Additions from merger Depreciation expense - \$ (382,938) 1,072,499 Governmental funds do not report gains and losses on disposal of capital assets.
-However, in the government-wide Statement of Activities, the cost of disposal of capital assets net any proceeds is accounted for as a special item. () · 32,857 The governmental funds report debt proceeds as an other financing source, while repayment of debt principal is reported as an expenditure.
-Interest is recognized as an expenditure in the governmenta funds when it is due.
-The net effect of these differences in the treatment of long-term debt and relatitems is as follows: Repayment of lease purchase agreements 45,041 In the Statement of Activities, compensated absences are measured by the amount earned during the year.
-In governmental funds, however, expenditures for those items are measured by the amount of financial resources used (essentially the amounts paid). f (601,318) In governmental funds, actual contributions to pension plans are reported as expenditures in the year incurred.
+Tor the Fiscal Fear Ended Jule 30, 2022 Total net change in fund balance - governmental funds \$ 486,677 Capital outlays are reported in governmental funds as expenditures.
+However, in the Statement of Activities, the cost of those assets is allocated over their estimated useful lives as depreciation expense. the cost of those assets is anotated over their estimated aserar nives as depreciation expense.
+Additions to capital assets \$ 1,455 5,437 Additions from merger - 1 072 400 Depreciation expense \$ (382 2,938) 1,072,499 Governmental funds do not report gains and losses on disposal of capital assets.
+However, in the government-wide Statement of Activities, the cost of disposal of capital assets net any proceeds is accounted for as a special item.
+32,857 The governmental funds report debt proceeds as an other financing source, while repayment of debt principal is reported as an expenditure.
+Interest is recognized as an expenditure in the governmental funds when it is due.
+The net effect of these differences in the treatment of long-term debt and related items is as follows: Repayment of lease purchase agreements 45,041 In the Statement of Activities, compensated absences are measured by the amount earned during the year.
+In governmental funds, however, expenditures for those items are measured by the amount of financial resources used (essentially the amounts paid).
+(601,318) In governmental funds, actual contributions to pension plans are reported as expenditures in the year incurred.
 However, in the government-wide statement of activities, only the current year pension expense as noted in the plans' valuation reports is reported as an expense, as adjusted for deferred inflows and outflows of resources.
-20,036 In governmental funds, actual contributions to OPEB plans are reported as expenditures in the year in However, in the government-wide statement of activities, only the current year OPEB expense as in the as noted in the plan's valuation reports is reported as an expense, as adjusted for deferred infand outflows of resources. noted (116,517) Revenues that were reported in the government-wide statement of activities in prior years have become current financial resources in the current year and have been reported in the governmental fund statement of revenues, expenditures and changes in fund balances. ae (219,788) Changes in net position of governmental activities \$ 719,487
+20,036 In governmental funds, actual contributions to OPEB plans are reported as expenditures in the year incurred.
+However, in the government-wide statement of activities, only the current year OPEB expense as noted in the as noted in the plan's valuation reports is reported as an expense, as adjusted for deferred inflows and outflows of resources.
+(116,517) Revenues that were reported in the government-wide statement of activities in prior years have become current financial resources in the current year and have been reported in the governmental fund statement of revenues, expenditures and changes in fund balances.
+(219,788) Changes in net position of governmental activities \$ 719,487